 The University of Turin is a highly regarded university with valuable contributions to research in almost every field it’s actively involved in.
 It’s no surprise that the University of Turin consistently ranks among the top 5 universities in Italy, reaches the top 125 in Europe and top 400 in the world.
 (Times Higher Education Rankings).

 As the name suggests, Turin Polytechnic specialises in technical education.
 It offers a broad selection of both bachelor and master degrees in Engineering and Architecture.
-Every year around 35.000 students enrol to develop their technical skills and expertise.
-Around 15% of the student body are international students, so you’ll have plenty of opportunities to mix Italian culture with an intercultural setting.
+Every year around 35,000 students enroll to develop their technical skills and expertise.
+Around 15% of the student body are international students!

 English language Bachelor programmes: